flyrain/iceberg/format/udf-spec.md

 A SQL user-defined function (UDF/UDTF) is a callable routine that accepts input parameters, executes a function body, and returns either a single scalar value or a table depending on the UDF type.

-* **Scalar functions**: accept one or more arguments and return a single value.
+* **Scalar functions (UDFs)**: accept one or more arguments and return a single scalar value.
-* **Table functions (UDTFs)**: return a table with multiple rows and columns.
+* **Table functions (UDTFs)**: return a table with one or more rows and columns.

 Most compute engines (e.g., Spark, Trino) support SQL UDFs.
 However, without a common standard, UDFs cannot easily be shared across engines.
-This specification defines a standardized metadata format for UDFs in Iceberg, enabling interoperability and consistent versioning across engines.
+This specification defines a standardized metadata format for UDFs in Iceberg, enabling interoperability, reproducibility, and consistent versioning.

 ## Goals